Doctoral programme in Neuroscience

 Each year in March a ski conference is organized by a team of doctoral students.
 The program includes, in addition to skiing, presentation of own research data in oral or poster form.

-Following the next announcement (at this site), places will be awarded on a first-come, first-served basis.
+Places will be awarded on a first-come, first-served basis.
 Part of the cost is covered by the Doctoral Programme in Neuroscience.

 Funding available for other student-initiated activities